 Avalanches, as well as ice and rock falls, also occur on the volcano and are very dangerous.
 The summit of Chimborazo is done at night to reduce the chance of being caught in an avalanche.

 Yes.
 In order to climb Chimborazo you will need to be accompanied by a certified guide.
-This is because there have been a lot of fatalities on the mountain that could have been avoided with the proper guidance.
+There have been a lot of fatalities on the mountain that could have been avoided.
 Therefore, in 2012, the government in Ecuador prohibited climbing without a guide.

 Make sure you book with a guide who has the proper certifications.
 These include international certifications (IFMGA/UIAGM) or Ecuador’s certification (ASEGUIM).